Akan language

-Four dialects have been developed as literary standards with distinct orthographies: Asante, Akuapem, Bono (collectively known as Twi), and Fante; which, despite being mutually intelligible, were inaccessible in written form to speakers of the other standards until the Akan Orthography Committee (AOC)'s development of a common Akan orthography in 1978, based mainly on Akuapem Twi.
-This unified orthography is used as the medium of instruction in primary school by speakers of several other Central Tano languages, such as Akyem, Anyi, Sehwi, Fante, Ahanta, and the Guan languages.
-The Akan Orthography Committee has worked on the creation of a standard orthography.
+Three dialects were developed as literary standards with distinct orthographies: Asante and Akuapem, collectively known as Twi, and Fante.
+Despite being mutually intelligible, they were inaccessible in written form to speakers of the other standards until the Akan Orthography Committee (AOC)'s development of a common Akan orthography in 1978, based mainly on Akuapem dialect.

+As the first Akan variety to be used for Bible translation, Akuapem had become the prestige dialect.

-With the Atlantic slave trade, the language was introduced to the Caribbean and South America, notably in Suriname, spoken by the Ndyuka, and in Jamaica, spoken by the Jamaican Maroons, also known as the Coromantee.
-The cultures of the descendants of escaped slaves in the interior of Suriname and the Maroons in Jamaica still retain influences from this language, including the Akan naming practice of naming children after the day of the week on which they are born, e.g. Akwasi/Kwasi for a boy or Akosua for a girl born on a Sunday.
+With the Atlantic slave trade, Akan languages were introduced to the Caribbean and South America, notably in Suriname and Jamaica, where it heavily influenced the languages spoken by the Ndyuka and the Jamaican Maroons, also known as the Coromantee.
+The cultures of the descendants of escaped slaves in the interior of Suriname and the Maroons in Jamaica still retain Akan influences, including the Akan naming practice of naming children after the day of the week on which they are born, e.g. Akwasi/Kwasi for a boy or Akosua for a girl born on a Sunday.
 In Jamaica and Suriname, the Anansi spider stories are still well-known.

+Name

+The language was originally referred to by local designations such as 'Twi' (/tSwi:, twi:, tSi:/; [tɕᶣi]), 'Fante.
+After independence, the national language commission adopted 'Akan', a name that had been used for all the languages spoken by the Akan people, which included Twi-Fante and the Bia languages, as the name for Twi-Fante specifically.
+The broader scope was renamed the Central Tano languages to disambiguate.
+However, many sources still refer to the Central Tano languages as 'Akan'.

 History

-In history, the Akans who live in Ghana migrated in successive waves between the 11th and 18th centuries.
-Others inhabit the eastern part of Ivory Coast and parts of Togo.
-They migrated from the north to occupy the forest and coastal areas in the south in the 13th century.
-The Akans have a strong oral history tradition of their past and they're also known in the art history world for symbolic artifacts of wood, metal and terracotta.
-Their cultural ideas are expressed in stories and proverbs and also in designs such as symbols used in carvings and on clothes.
-The cultural and historic nature of the Akans in Ghana makes it an area of research for various disciplines such as folklore, literary studies, linguistics, anthropology and history.
+The largest Akan migration was to Ghana in successive waves between the 11th and 18th centuries.
+Smaller numbers migrated to the eastern part of Côte d'Ivoire and parts of Togo.
+Within Ghana, they expanded from the north to occupy the southern forest and coastal areas during the 13th century.
+The Akans have a strong oral history tradition of their past and are also known in for symbolic artifacts of wood, metal and terracotta.
+Their cultural ideas are expressed in stories and proverbs as well as in designs such as symbols used in carvings and on clothes.
+The rich Akan culture and history in Ghana are areas of research for many disciplines, such as folklore, literary studies, linguistics, anthropology, and history.

-Relationship to other Central Tano languages

-Akan is a dialect continuum that includes Twi, Fante, and Wasa.
-Ethnologue, whose classification is based on studies of mutual intelligibility and lexical similarity from a multitude of sources, classifies the varieties of Akan as dialects of the overarching Akan language, which belongs to the Central Tano language family.
-Glottolog makes basically the same analysis, with the exception that the Akan dialect continuum is labeled "Akanic".

-According to work done by P. K. Agbedor, Fante, Twi (Bono, Asante and Akuapem), Sefwi, Wassa, Asen, Akwamu, and Kwahu belong to Cluster 1 of the speech forms of Ghana, defined as in Ethnologue by the level of mutual intelligibility.
-Cluster 1 may better be termed r-Akan, which do not have /l/ as a phoneme, while l-Akan refers to the Akan cluster comprising Nzema, Baoulé, Anyin and other dialects spoken mainly in the Ivory Coast, which have /l/ in place of /r/.
+Dialects

+Akan is a dialect continuum that is closely related to the Bia languages, the other Central Tano languages spoken by the Akan people.
+The relationships of the major Akan dialects are as follows:

+Brong and Wasa have limited mutual intelligibility with each other, and so are separate languages by that standard.
+Neighboring Brong and Asante are mutually intelligible, though geographically more distant Brong and Fante are less so.

+Indeed, 'a Fante-speaker will be right in looking on Bron [Bono] as a different language.'